 Before I get started, I also want to express my condolences on the passing of Gord Brown.

 As some members may recall, I had the privilege of speaking to this committee when this process of reviewing and restoring the Fisheries Act began almost two years ago, and I am pleased to be with you here again at the tail end to discuss Bill .
 I will begin by briefly describing the positive aspects of Bill C-68 before diving into the areas that still need work.

 To be clear, although the Fisheries Act amendments appear to have received the most praise out of the suite of legislation introduced in February, we're not there yet.
 There is still considerable room for improvement.

-Among the positives, first and foremost is the restoration of the prohibition against “the harmful alteration, disruption or destruction of destruction of fish habitat”, applicable to all fish and fish habitat, as recommended by this committee.
+Among the positives, first and foremost is the restoration of the prohibition against “the harmful alteration, disruption or destruction of fish habitat”, applicable to all fish and fish habitat, as recommended by this committee.
 The second is the establishment of a public registry, also recommended by this committee, which should go a long way towards enabling transparency and accountability in the management of Canada's fishery resources.
 Third is the explicit inclusion of cumulative effects and the traditional knowledge of Canada's indigenous peoples as mandatory factors for consideration when authorizing impacts to fish and fish habitat.

 There are other good things about this legislation, but recognizing that my time is short I want to move on to those things that still need work.
 Also, having listened for the past hour, I want to say that I think nothing I'm about to say contradicts the previous witnesses' testimony.